 Cathay Pacific Asia Miles has a co-branded card with RBC: the RBC Cathay Pacific Visa Platinum Card.

 Right now, it comes with a generous signup bonus of 35,000 Asia Miles; however, that’s a tiered welcome bonus consisting of 15,000 Asia Miles upon approval, 10,000 Asia Miles when spending $6,000 in the first three months, and then 10,000 Asia Miles after one year of holding onto the card.

 You’d therefore need to pay the annual fee of $120 twice in order to capture the full bonus.
 If you were to only pay for the first year and then cancel the card, you’d only get 25,000 Asia Miles out of it.
-As an added bonus, the card also comes with Marco Polo Club Green status for the first year.
+As an added bonus, the card also comes with Green status in the Marco Polo Club, Cathay Pacific’s own frequent-flyer program, for the first year.